DataRaptor/drift-discord/README.md

 This repo contains two services, an API and Client.

-The services are almost production ready with a few more tests.

 Documentation for each service can be found in the respective directories.